fg-uulm/fusionkit/README.md

 #FAQ

 ## SensorServer system requirements
 Windows 8 or greater, USB 3.0 port, Ethernet interface, i3 or greater CPU recommended.
+Kinect SDK v2.0 must be downloaded and installed before running the sensor server.

 ## Studio system requirements
 Windows 7 or greater, standalone GPU, CPU ressources depend on the number of cameras connected (i5 should work for a few cameras).